jtsiomb/colcycle/README.md

 Build instructions
 ------------------
-On UNIX, make sure you have SDL 1.2 installed, and type `make`.

 On DOS you need the Watcom C compiler (OpenWatcom should do, although I've only tested Watcom 11.0c).
 Copy DOS4GW.EXE to the project directory, and type `wmake` to build.

+On UNIX you have the option of building with the OpenGL backend, or the SDL
+backend:

+ * On modern computers with properly installed GPU drivers, the OpenGL backend should be significantly faster, which is why it's the default build option when you just type `make`.
+You may need to install GLUT, and GLEW first if you don't already have them.

+ * If you're on an older computer without a modern graphics card, make sure you have SDL 1.2 installed, and type `make BACKEND=sdl`.

 Run instructions
 ----------------
 Just pass the image you want to view as a command-line argument to `colcycle`.

 If you pass a directory name as an argument, the program will cycle through all images in that directory, showing each one for a few seconds.

-For the SDL version, you may set the environment variable `FULLSCREEN` to 0, if you wish to run in a window.
+For the OpenGL or the SDL version, you may set the environment variable `FULLSCREEN` to 1, if you wish to run fullscreen.
+Also hitting 'f' while the program runs toggles fullscreen mode.

 FAQ
 ---
 1. Why DOS?

   The whole point of all this was to use Mark Ferrari's awesome color cycling images as a screensaver on my dos machine.
-The SDL backend is just there for ease of development, so that I can write most of the code on GNU/Linux.
+The GL/SDL backend is just there for ease of development, so that I can write most of the code on GNU/Linux.

 2. Where can I find `DOS4GW.EXE`?